-The air quality site at www.imperialvalleyair.org provides air quality and health information, notifications, alerts and forecast information that may affect air quality in Imperial County.
+Complimenting the social media outlets used by the ICAPCD is the air quality site at www.imperialvalleyair.org.
+Imperial Valley Air provides the air quality index information and related health information.
+Subscribers receive notifications, alerts and forecast information affecting air quality in Imperial County on any given day.
 Several products are available to the public and the ICAPCD via the site.
-For example, the site includes the mapping of near real-time pollutants as the Air Quality Index (AQI) as support for issued near real time air alerts, air quality summaries, shortterm and long-term air quality forecasts all of which provide health impacts and meteorological information to the help the public make informed decisions regarding their daily activities.
+For example, the site includes the mapping of near real-time pollutants as the Air Quality Index (AQI) as support for issued near real time air alerts, air quality summaries, short-term and long-term air quality forecasts all of which provide health impacts and meteorological information to the help the public make informed decisions regarding their daily activities.